What is Single Touch Payroll?

-The STP implementation provides employees their instant access to their year to date earnings super information that their employers have paid.
+The STP implementation provides employees instant access to their year-to-date earnings super information that their employers have paid.
 All they need is a login to www.my.gov.au .

 The payment summaries will no longer be provided by the employers at end of the financial year.
 The data will be readily available in the My Gov account of the employee.
 Every employee will be able to request a copy of income statement from ATO from www.my.gov.au.
-Also, the authorised tax agents will be able to access your income statement directly from their tax agent portal.
-Therefore, no need of hassling in search of group certificates at the tax time.
+Also, the authorized tax agents will be able to access your income statement directly from their tax agent portal.
+Therefore, no need for hassling in search of group certificates at tax time.

 More importantly, an employee will be able to check if their super has been paid.
 Prior to STP implementation, employees were in dark in terms of their super, but now all the information are just a click away.